 Elisabeth has been heavily involved in Research & Development, coordinating international projects in which IMO has been involved as a partner organisation, and was instrumental in establishing the IMO offices in Germany and Turkey.
 Elisabeth is a Trustee of the Bio-Foundation and interim president of the Board of Directors of the IMOgroup AG.
 Elisabeth is currently on sabbatical from operational duties at IMO, and is coordinating the German-Turkish bilateral project on Quality improvement of organic products from Turkey under the lead of the Swiss Research Institute for Organic Agriculture (FIBL).

 Elisabeth is Chair of FairWild’s Licence Committee and accreditation co-ordinator.

 Franziska Staubli is the Sustainability and Issue Manager at MIGROS (http://www.migros.ch/), Switzerland's largest retail company, its largest supermarket chain and largest employer.
 She has previously worked for the Swiss Import Promotion Programme (SIPPO), including on the original development of the FairWild Standard version 1.0.

-Franziska is FairWild’s Treasurer and a member of the Executive Board.
+Franziska is FairWild’s Treasurer, and interim co-Chair of the Board of Trustees.